-The holders of approximately 5,041,270 shares of Common Stock, and the holders of the Soros/Chatterjee Warrants and their permitted transferees, are entitled to certain demand and piggyback registration rights in respect of their shares of Common Stock.
-The holders of Units are also entitled to registration rights.
-See "Description of Capital Stock--Registration Rights" and "Description of Warrants--Registration Rights."
+The holders of approximately 5,418,891 shares of Common Stock, and the holders of the Soros/Chatterjee Warrants and their permitted transferees, are entitled to certain demand and piggyback registration rights in respect of their shares of Common Stock.
+The holders of Units are also entitled to obtain registration rights.
+See "Description of Capital Stock--Registration Rights."

-Prior to the completion of the Initial Public Offering in November 1996, there was no public market for the securities of the Company.
+Prior to the completion of the Company's initial public offering in November 1996, there was no public market for the securities of the Company.
 No predictions can be made of the effect, if any, that the sale or availability for sale of shares of additional Common Stock will have on the market price of the Common Stock.
 Nevertheless, sales of a substantial number of such shares by stockholders could have a negative impact on the market price of the Common Stock.